Understanding your dog is so much more than just “training” your dog. Meeting all of your dog’s needs is what matters.

 When looking at our dogs and behaviour it is always important to consider their external environment.
 A Bernese Mountain Dog in a really hot humid climate, or a Border Collie in a tiny boxed in apartment, when you see dogs like these exhibiting “behavioural problems” how about taking a look at their environment.
 Their external world.
 Even though we might think we are giving them “the best,” what we picture the best environment might not be ideal to them.
 I still remember so clearly taking my kids to the zoo a couple of years ago and seeing the one lion in a small enclosure just pacing up and down, up and down.
 I felt so sad for that poor animal.
 The environment and lack of enrichment was making the poor thing so incredibly stressed out.
 So when you have a “behavioural problem” with your dog, have a think about the environment first – is there something in the environment that can be changed to help “fix” or at least help what’s going on?

 A dog living in a city apartment complex with banging and drilling going on all day is likely to be grumpier than the dog living in a nice big spacious house in the quiet suburbs.
 Why?
 Because the environment.
 The environment is making it impossible for this dog to get proper sleep, to the able to unwind and actually decompress and relax.
 So yes, the external environment is incredibly important when looking at a dogs overall behaviour and wellbeing.
 Using enrichment can be a beautiful way to help set up the environment for the better too.
 Enrichment is ways of making your dog’s days more exciting.
 Giving them things to do.
 Helping them to use their brains, their noses and to enjoy life.
 Think about this, really think about it.
 Think about their environment.
 Think about how you can make their environment more enriching, so it actually helps to set your dog up to get it right and to enjoy their days.
+Here is a link to an article all about enrichment so you can see some real examples and really understand what we mean by this.

 GENETICS – the DNA that designed your dog inside and out1.